Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 ... that I call  CYDbitBangCalibrate.ino here.
 For some reason I don't understand, the calibration constants are quite different between the two SPI libraries.
 You can see that by looking at the two calibration text files, also in the following directory.
 - https://github.com/Mark-MDO47/UniRemote/tree/master/code/CYDbitBangCalibrate

+If you use the XPT2046_Bitbang library and want to calibrate the touchscreen, you might want to use something similar to my CYDbitBangCalibrate program to generate the calibration constants.

+https://github.com/Mark-MDO47/UniRemote/tree/master/code/UniRemoteCYD contains a program that uses
+- lvgl library
+- XPT2046_Bitbang library
+- MicroSD Sniffer and HW VSPI for RC522 RF IC Card Sensor Module
+- I2C for QR Code reader

+I used these CYDbitBangCalibrate calibration constants in the cyd_input_read() routine found in https://github.com/Mark-MDO47/UniRemote/tree/master/code/UniRemoteCYD/cyd_input_read.h<br>
+I will probably rework this UniRemoteCYD program further but I don't expect to change the routine name cyd_input_read so you should be able to find it.

 ## Documentation
 [Top](#rfid-rc522-test "Top")<br>